Updated 08 October 2020

 Sweden currently has no quarantine obligation for travelers.
 For more information about preventive measures recommended in Sweden, please visit the FAQ page of Public Health Agency of Sweden.

 Finland welcomes leisure travellers from a number of countries where the coronavirus situation has eased.
-There is no border control for travelers from these countries and they do not need to self-isolate on arrival in Finland.
+There is no mandatory quarantine or testing for travellers from these countries on arrival in Finland.

-As of 10 August, travel restrictions are unfortunately back in place again for travelers from Andorra, Belgium and the Netherlands due to an increase of coronavirus cases in these countries.
-Restrictions were also reinstated on 27 July for travelers Austria, Slovenia and Switzerland for the same reason.
+As of 12 October, travel restrictions are unfortunately back in place again for travellers from Cyprus, Latvia and Lichtenstein due to an increase of coronavirus cases in these countries.
+Arrival by pleasure craft is possible from Schengen countries.

 During these unprecedented times, the easing of travel restrictions is constantly being evaluated.